gramener/gramex-guide/filehandler/README.md

 ```

-## Redirecting files
+## File Patterns

-You can specify any URL for any file.
+You can map any URL for any file.
 For example, to map the file
 `filehandler/data.csv` to the URL `/filehandler/data`, use this configuration:

 ```yaml